brady-lab-rockefeller/conkat_seq/README.md

 #### <a name="downloadconkatseq"></a> <a name="download2"></a> **d) Download ConkatSeq:**

-Use the git command to obtain this ConkatSeq repository which will contain all the necessary material required to run:
+Use the git command to obtain this ConkatSeq repository which will contain all the necessary material required for ConkarSeq to run:

 ```
 (conkatseq)[terminal]$ git clone https://github.com/brady-lab-rockefeller/conkat_seq